roe-dl/weewx-sqlupload/README.md

 ### Other files

 The file is uploaded to the database.
-If `write_php` is set (which is the default), the file is replaced by a file containing PHP code to query the database.
+If `writephp` is set (which is the default), the file is replaced by a file containing PHP code to query the database.
 The FTP uploader then uploads the replacement file.
 As the content of that file does not change between consecutive report cycles, the FTP